The Mandate Layer

 The mandate did not constrain the outcome.
 It made the outcome trustworthy.

-The Mandate at Work — Two Quiet Proofs
+The Mandate at Work — Three Quiet Proofs

 The negotiation scenario above is the dramatic version of mandate governance — a high-stakes customer situation, multiple conflicting demands, an operator navigating the line in real time.
 It makes the principle vivid.